Skip main navigation

 Is for sale by owner worth it?

-Avoiding the 6% agent commission might sound motivating for many FSBO sellers, but remember you'll only save half that commission — 2.5% to 3% of commission goes to the buyer's agent, and since 74% of buyers use an agent, make sure to offer the buyer's commission so you don't inadvertently limit your buyer pool.
+Avoiding agent commissions might sound motivating for many FSBO sellers, but remember 74% of buyers use an agent.
+You should make sure to offer the buyer's agent commission so you don't inadvertently limit your buyer pool.

 Why do FSBOs eventually hire an agent?